-The Work Deputy at the TLF stated that only sentenced incarcerated persons are eligible for work.
-In addition, incarcerated persons with specific charges and in-custody misconduct are also ineligible for work.
-The Work Deputy stated that a list of eligible workers is provided to medical staff, who then provide the medical determination of the incarcerated person's clearance for work.
-The information provided to the Work Deputy includes a "yes," "no," "checkback" (for cases who may be detoxing), "cleared for light duty only," and "not cleared for kitchen."
-Once the medical determination is received, he contacts the ADA Nurse for a list of the incarcerated person's physical limitations.
-The Work Deputy then places the incarcerated person into a work position based on the essential functions of the job and the incarcerated person's physical limitations.
+The Work Deputies interviewed stated that only sentenced incarcerated persons whose classification score is GP 4-7 are eligible for work assignments.
+In addition, incarcerated persons with specific charges and in-custody misconduct are ineligible for work.
+The Work Deputies stated that a list of eligible workers is provided to medical staff, who then provide the medical determination of the incarcerated person's clearance for work.
+The information provided to the Work Deputy includes responses that include a "yes," "no," "checkback" (for cases who may be detoxing), "cleared for light duty only," or "not cleared for kitchen."
+Once the medical determination is received, they contact the ADA Nurse for a list of the incarcerated person's physical limitations.
+The Work Deputies report that they then place the incarcerated person into a work position based on the essential functions of the job and the incarcerated person's physical limitations.